 On December 24th, Chinese manufacturing giant, Xiaomi, announced the first smartphone in its new “Play” lineup, Xiaomi Mi Play.
 This device can be best described as an entry-level “flagship” smartphone because it comes with top-notch entry-level features and can be said to be one of the best “entry-level” smartphones.
 Some of the features which make it stand out in the entry-level category include its water-drop display which until now have been used on mid-range and flagship smartphones as well as its gradient rear which is a feature that is not common with entry-level smartphones.
 Let us now take a look at the details of this smartphone.

 The Xiaomi Mi Play comes with a high-value design.
-The gradient rear and water-drop display is very attractive but the rounded edges is also another design plus of this smartphone.
-It is the first ever Xiaomi phone to use a water drop screen with a 5.84-inch display size although the body is comparable to a traditional 5.1-inch phone.
+The gradient rear and water-drop display are very attractive but the rounded edges is also another design plus of this smartphone.
+It is the first-ever Xiaomi phone to use a waterdrop screen with a 5.84-inch display size although the body is comparable to a traditional 5.1-inch phone.
 With this compatibility, one-handed operation is completely seamless.

 Under the hood, we have a MediaTek Helio P35 processor coupled with 4GB of RAM and 64GB of internal storage.
 In all honesty, the Helio P35 is one of the down-points of this smartphone.
 Nevertheless, since this smartphone is positioned as an entry-level device, first-timers wouldn’t mind, besides their phone looks like a real flagship so why should they care.
 For those who have previously used a flagship or mid-range smartphone before, do not expect too much from the Xiaomi Mi Play.